chrismhodgson/nextjs-pfrac/data/_pages/about/fell-running.md

 - We have a [Fell League](https://pfrac.chrishodgson.co.uk/competitions/fell-league) in which members accumulate points from all the fell races they compete in during the year, and prizes are awarded overall and in each age group.

-### English Championships
+### English Champions

-Members of the club compete in the English and British Fell Championships, and enter teams each year into the British Fell Relay Championships and Hodgson Brothers Mountain Relay.
-Juniors can enter county and national championships.

-Three club members have been English Champions:
+Many members, junior and senior, compete at all different levels, mostly there to take part, enjoying pushing themselves and/or the sociable nature of fell racing, but we have had a few very successful runners, three of which have been English Fell Champions:
 - 1986: Dave Cartwright, MV40
 - 2012: Barbara Haigh: FV65
 - 2021: Julie Darigala: FV45 and FV50